threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 In HTTP (TCP), all data packets must arrive in order.
 If one packet is delayed or lost, everything waits causing a head-of-line blocking problem.
 In QUIC (UDP), packets are sent independently.
 If one is delayed, others can still be processed making it faster and more efficient, especially on unreliable networks.

-More specified things can be read at https://www.auvik.com/franklyit/blog/what-is-quic-protocol/
+More specified details can be read at https://www.auvik.com/franklyit/blog/what-is-quic-protocol/

 ## HTTP/3

 HTTP/3 is a significant advance over HTTP/2.
 It essentially relies on QUIC for security and integrity of data, peer authentication, and reliable, in-order data delivery with improved performance.
 These are improvements on top of HTTP/2 that cannot be easily accommodated by TCP, which is why it is necessary to switch the underlying protocol.

-More specified things can be read at https://portswigger.net/daily-swig/http-3-everything-you-need-to-know-about-the-next-generation-web-protocol
+More specified details can be read at https://portswigger.net/daily-swig/http-3-everything-you-need-to-know-about-the-next-generation-web-protocol

 ## web/gambling challenge

 ![image](https://hackmd.io/_uploads/Hkz_tjZlxx.png)

-The web gave us two backend files written in Rust.
-The hard thing started when i used Burpsuite proxy to catch request but ...
+The web gave us two back-end files written in Rust.
+The hard thing started when I used Burpsuite proxy to catch request but ...

 ![image](https://hackmd.io/_uploads/S1Esqs-exg.png)

-It tells something like the web browser we used must use broswer which supports HTTP/3 and no custom HTTP client.
-Moreover, HTTP/3 is created using QUIC which used UDP protocol in transport layer and Burpsuite only catch TCP request.
-But why the website can not load ?
+It says something like the web browser we use must use a browser which supports HTTP/3 and no custom HTTP client.
+Moreover, HTTP/3 is created using QUIC which uses UDP protocol in transport layer and Burpsuite only catch TCP request.
+But why can't the website load ?
 That is because BurpSuite can only catch HTTP/1.1 and HTTP/2 in my current version now.
-And when i turned off proxy:
+And when I turned off the proxy:

 ![image](https://hackmd.io/_uploads/HJe4cioZggg.png)

 So in this challenge, we will use script to automate and perform some method to website.
-Firstly, we will read the source code to find out how the web works.
+First, we will read the source code to find out how the web works.

 ```rust
 //user.rs